Table of Contents

 - Very expensive

-- It’ll be very hard to make pure wheatgrass shots using this
+- It’ll be tough to make pure wheatgrass shots using this

 - You still need to chop fibrous greens like celery

 It comes with a new juice bowl.
 You won’t find any gears underneath that older variants have.
-The new bowl utilizes the auger itself to spin the cleaning blades.
+The new container utilizes the auger itself to spin the cleaning blades.

-Also if you look at the wiper blades you won’t find the small hole where the pulp goes through – again this improves flow.
-Instead Omega designed it to be totally tapered without any indentations at the bottom.
+Also, if you look at the wiper blades, you won’t find the small hole where the pulp goes through – again this improves flow.
+Instead, Omega designed it to taper downward without any indentations at the bottom.

 All these design improvements mean better efficiency and more extraction plus less pulp build-up inside the juice bowl.
-This equates to easy clean up at the end.
+It equates to easy clean up at the end.

 If you’re into juicing green leafy stuff or fibrous stuff like spinach, kale, celery or collard greens, there’s no better juicer in the market right now to do it efficiently than the Omega NC800.